rust-lang/rfcs/text/0000-undisambiguated-generics.md

 in the language, violating the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 There were historical reasons for its necessity in the past, acting as a disambiguator for other uses of `<` and `>` in expressions.
-However, now the ambiguity between generic arguments and comparison operators has been reduced to a single edge case that is very unlikely to appear in Rust code (and has been demonstrated to occur in [none of the existing crates](https://github.com/rust-lang/rust/pull/53578#issuecomment-421475443) in the Rust ecosystem as of 2018-09-14).
+However, now the ambiguity between generic arguments and comparison operators has been reduced to two edge cases that are very unlikely to appear in Rust code (and have been demonstrated to occur in [none of the existing crates](https://github.com/rust-lang/rust/pull/53578#issuecomment-421475443) in the Rust ecosystem as of 2018-09-14).
 Making `::` optional in expressions takes a step towards eliminating an oddity in the Rust syntax, making it more uniform and less confusing (e.g.